Einsteinj04/Einsteinj04/README.md

-- 👋 Hi, I’m Chukwuebuka Ukoha
+- 👋 Hi, I’m Chukwuebuka Ukoha, a B.Eng Mechatronics Engineering graduate
-- 👀 I’m interested in ...MERN , Blockchain, AI and machine learning
+- 👀 I’m interested in ...Robotics and Automation, Embedded Sysytems, AI/ML and full-stack web development
 - 🌱 I’m currently learning ..AI and Machine Learning
-- 💞️ I’m looking to collaborate on ... open source projects
+- 💞️ I’m looking to collaborate and work on ... open source, robotics and embedded systems projects
 - 📫 How to reach me ...jilchrisdascientist@gmail.com

 <!---